 Microlearning's single-concept approach allows it to complement traditional training offered for stand-alone topics or as part of a series.
 For example, a two-day personal protective equipment training session cannot be condensed into 5 minutes.
 However, this training topic could be broken down into multiple microlearning sessions on hearing protection, footwear, and so forth.

-Part of the appeal of microlearning is that it can be administered just-in-time and just enough.
-Imagine a team of construction workers whose tasks for the day requires the use of a ladder.
-Managers could send a microlearning training session containing ladder safety tips to the workers’ smartphones before they climb the ladder.
+Part of the appeal of microlearning is that it can be administered just in time and just enough.
+Imagine a team of construction workers whose tasks for the day require the use of a ladder.
+Managers could send a microlearning training session containing ladder safety tips to the workers' smartphones before they climb the ladder.
 The session would be brief enough to avoid interrupting the work schedule but thorough enough to provide a refresher on safe practices to avoid injuries.

 If offered on-demand to workers, microlearning can foster learner autonomy.
 For example, it would be excessive to require a training session on operating a forklift every time one is used.
 Yet if a worker hasn’t used a forklift for some time, a 2 to 5 minute microlearning session accessed via their smartphone provides a perfect refresher.
 Employees can seek training on their own to meet their current needs.

 At the time of publication, the Occupational Safety and Health Administration (OSHA) has not issued an official statement on microlearning.
 However, it should be noted that OSHA's official "Resource for Development and Delivery of Training to Workers" states that organizations should take into account different employee demographics and learning styles when selecting a training delivery method.

 Traditional learning is often an intensive, one-time event that covers multiple concepts at once.
 Yet the psychologist Hermann Ebbinghaus found that without repetition, more than half of new information is forgotten one hour after receiving it and 80 percent is lost after one month.